 It turns out that she has to belt out a song for the patrons.
 While she sings Blondie’s “Hanging on the Telephone”, a drunken Cat-Thug decides that it’s a good idea to dance next to the Dark Knight.
 Fortunately, Batman takes care of him with a backhand punch to his face.
-The slimmer Cat-Thug wants to retaliate in response, but gets told by another guy to wait.
+The slimmer Cat-Thug wants to retaliate in response, but gets told by Rhino (voiced by Robin Atkin Downes) to wait.

-Following her performance, Shrubby fulfills his end of the deal and gives Harley the directions on where she needs to go on some matches.
-Just as she, Batman and Nightwing are about to leave, their confronted by the criminal patrons who threaten to beat them up.
+Following her performance, Shrubby fulfills his end of the deal and gives Harley the much-needed directions on some matches.
+Just as she, Batman and Nightwing are about to leave, they’re confronted by the criminal patrons who threaten to beat them up.
 Calmly, Batman drinks his milk (which was given to him with compliments from the Cat-Thugs) and takes off his utility belt before he proceeds to smack them up while 1966-esque action words blurt the screen.

 Later, our heroes (mainly Nightwing) are chowing down on some fast food when they get a call from the Justice League Watchtower.
 It turns out to be Michael John Carter a.k.a.
 Booster Gold (voiced by Bruce Timm in a cameo) who lets our group know that he received Batman’s emergency alert, but the majority of the team is either dealing with a crisis in Rigel or down in Aquaman’s kingdom of Atlantis for a christening ceremony.
 He does offer to send one of the more minor heroes to help out (Black Condor, Elongated Man, Triumph, or Bloodwynd), but Nightwing silently signals Batman that each one wouldn’t work.
 Booster even offers to help out, but Dick quietly tells Bruce to shoot that idea down as the Caped Crusader politely declines and signs off.

-Meanwhile, Harold Goldblum manages to create a formula and tests it on a lab rat.
+Meanwhile, Harold Goldblum has created a formula and tests it on a lab rat.
 It manages to become a successful hybrid, but it ultimately explodes into green goop.
 He explains to Jason and Pamela that there’s numerous variables that could be causing the formula to become unstable.
 Also, they’ve just been using regular swamp water from nearby Slaughter Swamp.
-To get as close to a perfect solution as they can, Harold explains that they’ll have to use the water from the precise place where Swamp Thing was created: Weinwright Swamp over in Louisiana.
+To get as close to a perfect solution as they can, Harold explains that they’ll have to use the water from the precise origin point where Swamp Thing was created: Weinwright Swamp over in Louisiana.